Complete Guide to Last-Minute Travel Deals for Australians

 Now that you have a better understanding of Australia Post mobile international roaming options, you may be wondering how to minimise international card charges.
 The Wise Account is an international payment and account that facilitates international spending at the mid-market rate.

-With a Wise Account you can hold money in over 40 currencies and spend it in over 150 countries.
-Whenever you exchange currencies it’s done using the mid-market rate with a low conversion fee shown upfront.
+With a Wise Account you can hold money in 40+ currencies and spend it in 150+ countries.
+Whenever you exchange currencies it’s done using the mid-market rate with a transparent conversion fee shown upfront.

 To make everyday spending easier you can order a Wise Debit card for your Wise Account and generate virtual cards as needed.
 If you have the local currency in your Wise Account the Wise card will use it for local payments.
-If you don’t have local currency, it uses smart technology to auto-convert your money at the mid-market rate, for a low conversion fee.
+If you don’t have local currency, it uses smart technology to auto-convert your money at the mid-market rate, for a conversion fee.

 Join over 16 million customers currently using Wise.
 It’ll only take a few minutes to register and see what’s inside.